Erica abietina subsp. constantiana

 Erica abietina subsp. constantiana is endemic to the Cape Peninsula and restricted to slopes of Constantiaberg, Noordhoek Peak, Chapman's Peak and on the lower south slopes of Orange Kloof near Constantia Nek.
 It is commonly found on rocky slopes in full sunlight.
-It is occasionally found growing together with closely related E. abietina subsp. atropurpurea, but the two subspecies do not appear to hybridize.
+It is occasionally found growing together with closely related E. abietina subsp. atrorosea, but the two subspecies do not appear to hybridize.

 Derivation of name and historical aspects

 The name abietina is derived from Latin and means like a fir tree.
 This name refers to the leaves which resemble those of fir or pine trees such as Abies.
 The old species name conica was descriptive, referring to the cone-like shape of the corolla.
-The new subspecific name constantiana refers to where it is predominantly found in nature.
+The new subspecific name constantiana refers to the Constantiaberg, where it is predominantly found in nature.

 Erica abietina subsp. constantiana is found in Peninsula Sandstone Fynbos.
 This vegetation type consists of poor, well-drained, sandy and stony soils derived from the quartzites of the Table Mountain Series.
 It is limited to mid and upper mountain slopes from about 400 m and higher.
 Its colourful tubular flowers attract sunbirds that feed on its nectar and it is also visited by bees.